jacobs-hack/Application-portal/README.md

 Deployable via docker, see [Dockerfile](Dockerfile) for settable variables.

 ## Local Development
-For hacking around, install python (>= 3.4).
+For hacking around, install python (>= 3.4) and run locally.
 You are expected to be familiar with Django basics and virtualenv.
 As a reminder:

 ```bash